CKA Certification Study Guide: A Complete Resource For CKA Aspirants

 The best way to prepare for the CKA Certification exam is to get a clear understanding of the concepts involved and do a lot of hands-on practice.

-Even if you are working actively in Kubernetes production environments, you need to practice to pass the exam.
+Even if you’re actively working in Kubernetes production environments, you’ll still need to practice to pass the exam

-The below setups will give you a Kubernetes cluster where you can do all the required practice.
+The following setups will give you a Kubernetes cluster where you can do all the required practice.
 The exam expects you to solve problems on a live cluster.

 4. Kubernetes Vagrant Setup using Kubeadm [ Checkout the Github Repo]